By Jerry Lee, Executive Director of the Erath County Appraisal District

 New and updated property tax information has just been compiled by the Erath County Appraisal District and is available now to assist taxpayers.
 This property tax information is current and covers a wide range of topics, such as taxpayer remedies, exemptions and appraisals, and has information for select groups, such as disabled veterans and persons age 65 or older.

-Whether you are a homeowner, business owner, disabled veteran or taxpayer, it’s important you know your rights concerning the property tax laws.
+Whether you are a homeowner, business owner, disabled veteran or taxpayer, it’s important you know your rights concerning the property tax laws and the idea of affording property taxes when shopping for homes.
+From finding local rates, to considering what your budget is, these are just a few aspects that you should take into consideration.
 You can contact us about any property tax issues with full confidence that we will provide you the most complete, accurate and up-to-date available information to assist you.

 This includes information about the following programs.